 \section{Abstract}

 We study the inverse problem of reconstructing an incompressible velocity field $\boldsymbol{v}$ from observations of the induced magnetic field $\boldsymbol{b}$.
 In the presence of a strong, constant background field $\mathbf{F}$, the evolution of the magnetic perturbation $\boldsymbol{b}$ is governed by the linearized induction equation.
 We analyze the system on both the entire space $\Omega = \mathbb{R}^d$ and a periodic domain $\Omega = \prod_{i=1}^d [0, L_i)$, which models a homogeneous medium with side lengths $L_i > 0$.
-We analyze this problem by decomposing it into the injectivity of a parabolic forward map and the solvability of a divergence-free transport sub-problem.
-On the whole space $\mathbb{R}^d$, we show that the transport sub-problem is well-posed when data is prescribed on a non-characteristic hypersurface transverse to $\mathbf{F}$.
-On the torus, we establish a sharp uniqueness criterion based on the rational dependence of the ratios $\{F_i/L_i\}_{i=1}^d$ between the background-field components and the corresponding domain periods.
-Furthermore, we show that for the reconstructed velocity to belong to $L^2$, a sufficient condition is that the background field must satisfy a Diophantine condition.
-The proof combines injectivity of the parabolic forward map with uniqueness for a steady transport equation along $\mathbf{F}$.
+We analyze this problem by decomposing it into the evaluation of a source term from the observed field and inversion of the steady transport operator.
+On the whole space $\mathbb{R}^d$, we show that the transport subproblem is well-posed when data is prescribed on a non-characteristic hypersurface transverse to $\mathbf{F}$.
+On the torus, we establish a sharp uniqueness criterion based on the rational relations among the scaled components $\{F_i/L_i\}_{i=1}^d$.
+Furthermore, we show that for the reconstructed velocity to belong to $L^2$, a sufficient condition is that the scaled background field must satisfy a Diophantine condition and that the source has corresponding Sobolev regularity.